xeneta/ratestask/README.md

 * Ensure the API handles errors and edge cases properly.

 * Use dates in YYYY-MM-DD format for the API.
-There is no need of more complicated date processing.
+There is no need for more complicated date processing.

-* You are encouraged to modify or extend the database schema if you think a different model fits task better.
+* You are encouraged to modify or extend the database schema if you think a different model fits the task better.

 * If you have any questions, please don't hesitate to contact us at tech-recruitment@xeneta.com

-* We would like your feedback - Let us know how much time you spent on the task or about any difficulties you run into.
+* Please let us know how much time you spent on the task, and of any difficulties that you ran into.

 # Initial setup

-We have provided a simple Docker setup for you, which will start a Postgres instance populated with the assignment data.
+We have provided a simple Docker setup for you, which will start a PostgreSQL instance populated with the assignment data.
 You don't have to use it, but you might find it convenient.
 If you decide to use something else, make sure to include instructions on how to set it up.